Act for Our Local Wildlife

-Since the 1930s, the UK has lost more than 41% of its native wildlife since the 1970s and, since World War 2, over 97% of its flower-rich grasslands.
+Since the 1930s, the UK has lost more than 41% of its native wildlife since the 1970s and, since the 1930s, over 97% of its flower-rich grasslands.
 This ecological crisis requires us to take a stand now more than ever to counteract biodiversity loss and make refuge for our valuable local wildlife.

 Fife is a mosaic of landscapes and communities which requires a collective effort to protect and increase our local biodiversity.
 Fife Council’s grassland management strategy is a step in the right direction.
 It aims for 10% of Council-managed grasslands to be maintained in a new way, encouraging wildflower meadows.
 However, we believe we can do better.

 We have the ability to do great things on our own and as part of a community.
 We should never forget that we are stewards of the land.
 The UN’s Global Biodiversity Framework has set the target of 30 by 30, committing to protect 30% of our land and seas for nature by 2030.
 The big question is, how can we contribute to this?

 Where Fife Council works from the top-down committing 10% of grasslands to alternative management, together we need to lead the community effort and go beyond.
 What actions can you do for Fife’s wildlife and grasslands this year?

 Contribute to ’30 by 30′ in your garden or around your home by creating a small wildflower patch or digging a freshwater pond.
 For more ideas, see ZeroWasteScotland’s blog.